 - ✓ Custom router firmware from ExpressVPN for easy configuration

 - ✗ No Wi-Fi 6

 - ✗ 2600 Mbps speeds

 Some routers come with built-in VPN support.
-The router connects your VPN, and all devices on the network that connects through the router will automatically connect to the VPN.
+The router connects to your VPN, and all devices on the network that connects through the router will automatically connect to the VPN.
 This is useful if you have to connect to a business network or if you want to route all your online traffic through a VPN for privacy.

 If you’re looking for a router with a VPN client, consider looking at the Asus AX6000 (RT-AX88U), our top router pick overall.
 It includes built-in support for connecting to VPNs as well as modern Wi-Fi 6 technology.
 You can download OpenVPN configuration files and upload them to the router’s interface to configure the VPN client.

-For even more control, take a look at the Asus GT-AX11000, our pick for best gaming router, which has a “VPN Fusion” feature that lets you configure your network to send only traffic from specific devices over the VPN.
+For even more control, take a look at the Asus GT-AX11000, our pick for the best gaming router, which has a “VPN Fusion” feature that lets you configure your network to send only traffic from specific devices over the VPN.

 However, typical routers don’t offer the most user-friendly method of connecting to a VPN, especially if you want to change settings.
 Our pick for the best VPN router works very well with ExpressVPN, which is our favorite VPN.
 ExpressVPN offers a custom router firmware you can install on this router, which will give you a user-friendly interface for connecting to ExpressVPN and customizing the VPN settings on your router.

-There’s just one downside: You can’t yet get a router that supports ExpressVPN’s custom router firmware (or firmware like OpenWrt and DD-WRT) and Wi-Fi 6.
+There’s just one downside: You can’t yet get a router that supports ExpressVPN’s custom router firmware (or OpenWrt and DD-WRT) and Wi-Fi 6.
 But, we think that if VPN support is your main concern, it could be worth holding off on Wi-Fi 6 for now.